 Explore Travel Rewards, which involves taking advantage of credit card sign up bonuses to earn 5-10K in free travel each year.
 Become an expert at putting these travel hacks together.
 Then use the flexibility of FI to have the time to take advantage of four-week vacations anywhere in the world with my family.

-If you want to listen to the podcast that went along with this episode, click the link below:
+If you want to listen to the podcast episode that inspired this article, click the link below: